Profile

 1. 1

-Cook the rice in about 1 litre of lightly salted beef broth until the liquid is fully absorbed.
+Cook the rice in a litre of lightly salted stock until fully absorbed.

 2. 2

-Stir in the pecorino and one beaten egg, then allow to cool slightly.
+Stir in the pecorino and one beaten egg, then leave to cool slightly.

 3. 3